Acrylic Table Lamp

 Manufacturer: To be appraised.

-Other versions: Made in different sizes and colours, also made as a big floor lamp.
+Other versions: Copied in several sizes and colours, also produced as a big floor lamp.
+Also chandeliers were made.
 Many different variations in the design.
+Today’s copies are all made in China.
+Sometimes the acrylic is made to thin; the globe falls down after a while.
+Beware when you buy one!

-The design of this lamp is based on lamp model 540/P designed by Gino Sarfatti in 1968.
+The design of this lamp is based on lamp model 540 designed by Gino Sarfatti in 1968.
 It has many similarities, even the size.
-But it’s different. (height 20 cm/8.74”, width 11 cm/4.44”).
-The holes in the lampshade are not around the globe like this one, but on top and they go from front to back.
+But it’s different.
+Below are pictures from the book Gino Sarfatti – Selected Works 1938-1973.
+As you can see the holes in the lampshade are not around the globe such as with this one.
+They are on top and go from front to back.
 The holes are round.

 Links (external links open in a new window)